Bridging Loans and Finance Content Hub

 When it comes to finding the best finance for you, it can be tricky to figure out what exactly it is you need.
 Even after you narrow it down to a certain loan type there are often several versions of it.
 One example of this is closed and open bridging loans; here are the key differences to help you out:

-As you may expect, there is one core element to a bridging loan which decides whether it is closed or open and that is whether or not the borrower has a clear, planned exit to repay the loan.
-If there is an exit strategy then it is a closed bridging loan; if not then it will be open.
+As you can see, there is one core element to a bridging loan which decides whether it is closed or open and that is whether or not the borrower has a clear, planned exit to repay the loan.
+If there is an exit strategy, then it is a closed bridging loan; if not then it will be open.